katcipis/katcipis.github.io/_drafts/restless-restfull.md

 that not being uniform on how you use a set of operations (methods) can be really hurtful to a distributed system.

-On a system where there are IDL's you usually don't have this problem since each interface has its own set of operations that is documented, there is less restrictions (also more space to inconsistencies in naming and other things, tradeoffs, no free lunch, etc).
+On a system where there are IDL's (Interface Description Languages) you usually don't have this problem since each interface has its own set of operations that is documented, there is less restrictions (also more space to inconsistencies in naming and other things, tradeoffs, no free lunch, etc).